-Fiscal year - A period of 12 consecutive months used for accounting and tax purposes, and ending on the last day of the twelfth month as long as month is not December.
+Fiscal year - A period of 12 consecutive months used for accounting and tax purposes, and ending on the last day of the twelfth month as long as the month is not December.

-Good farming and management practices - The practices, used in the area for the production and marketing of the agricultural commodities produced by you that are determined by FCIC as necessary to produce at least the approved AGR.
-For crops, the practices are those determined by FCIC to be compatible with the agronomic, weather, and other conditions in the area.
+Good farming and management practices - The production and marketing methods, including sustainable and organic farming practices, used to produce and market the agricultural commodities produced by you that are determined by FCIC as necessary to produce at least the approved AGR.
 Good farming and management practices will include replacing (or replanting for crops) damaged or lost agricultural commodities when the allowable income from the sale of such agricultural commodities will exceed the cost of replacing or replanting the agricultural commodity.
+For conventional or sustainable farming practices, these practices are those generally recognized by agricultural experts for the area; or for organic farming practices, these practices are those generally recognized by the organic agricultural industry for the area.
+We may, or you may request us to, contact FCIC to determine whether or not production methods will be considered to be "good farming practices."

 IRS - Internal Revenue Service, United States Department of the Treasury.